 To make life easier I have made a chart, all these bones are safe to feed.

-Obviously you’ll have to judge for yourself what bone size is suitable for your pet.
+Use your own judgement, as to what bone size is suitable for your pet.

 Only ever feed raw bones, never cooked or other wise processed, these can splinter and cause injuries.